hinduBale/hinduBale.github.io/Graphs/dfs.md

 #### Data Structure Used:
 * Breadth means long, and long means queue
-* Deapth means deep, and deap means stack.
+* Deapth means deep, and deep means stack.

 #### Intuition:
 * Depth first means, wherever you start from, keep on going deeper and deeper till you reach the end (leaf nodes).